On This Page

 Almost all fish contain some level of mercury, a toxic element that occurs naturally in the earth's crust.
 Long-lived or predatory fish like shark have more mercury than small fish that are lower in the food chain.
 Too much exposure to mercury can harm the developing nervous system of unborn babies and growing children.
 State health officials are actively monitoring Alaska residents and have not found any cases of unsafe mercury exposures resulting from consumption of Alaska fish.© John Hyde, ADF&G/Alaska Division of Tourism

 The Alaska Department of Environmental Conservation has an ongoing Fish Monitoring Program that has sampled thousands of fish.
-ADEC observed a wide variation of mercury content among the 23 species of fish sampled from Alaska waters between 2001 and 2006.
+ADEC observed a wide variation of mercury content among the over 53 species of fish sampled from Alaska waters between 2001 and 2013.
 All species of Alaska wild salmon have very low levels of mercury.

 Persistent Organic Pollutants (POPs)